Skwieru/WordPress-Landing-Page/README.md

-# WordPress Landing Page
+# Landing page of insurance agency

+## Technologies: WordPress

+### Short description:

-Landing page for an insurance agency created by me in WordPress(non-commercial).
+Landing page for an insurance agency created by me in WordPress. (non-commercial)

 Visit this link to see the website: http://ubezpieczeniatrio.pl/